Wynn Palace: Land concession contract (2011)

 As of May 16, 2011, Steve Wynn was expecting the Government of Macau to approve the application for the Cotai resort shortly, with construction to begin right after.
 Wynn stated to the press in May 2011, "I believe the Cotai project is the best work we have done... it has many new things and new approaches to the way the property is presented.... now that we have nine years of experience in Macau, as you saw with [Encore at Wynn Macau] we are learning how to really address the emotional and physical needs of our guests."
 At the time, Wynn estimated that the proposed hotel-casino would need around 9,000 staff.

 Wynn Macau announced on September 12, 2011 that it had accepted a land concession contract from the Macau government to develop 51 acre of the plot.
 Specifically, the contract permitted Wynn Resorts (Macau) S.A. and Wynn Resort's Palo Estate Company Ltd unit to develop a resort containing a five-star hotel, gaming areas, retail, entertainment, food and beverage outlets, a spa, and convention offerings.
 Under the contract, Palo Estate will lease the land from the Macau government for an initial term of 25 years, with a right to renew the lease.
 On top of a US$193 million land premium payment to the Macau government, Palo must also pay $771,738 in yearly rent during the resort's development phase, which increases to $1 million in yearly rent after development is complete.
 In December 2011, Wynn made a deposit of $62.6 million for the land, with eight more projected payments of $16.4 million.
 At the time, the project's overall budget was estimated at $2.5 billion, with design still in flux.

+Wynn Macau Limited acquired a group of Jiaqing period (1796-1820) porcelain vases at a Christie's London auction on 7 July 2011.
+The vases were purchased for £8 million ($12.8 million).
+"We are delighted to return works of this extraordinary quality to the city of Macau and the People’s Republic of China," Roger Thomas, executive vice president of Design for Wynn Design and Development, said after the sale.
+The Qing dynasty vases were on display at Wynn Palace and a sixteenth-century Louis XIV Beauvais Chinoiserie tapestry of 'The Emperor on a Journey,' is on display at Wynn Macau.
+Other art at Wynn Macau includes a Louis Rigal drawing, Macanese silk embroidery, a Louis XIV silk tapestry, two cloisonné camels, and Ming Dynasty statuary.